JBlitzar/s1-cv/panorama-stitching/NOTES.md

 I've gotten the homemade RANSAC implementation to work!
 I've migrated everything to main.py and deleted stitch-builtin.

 Using cv2 builtin to find descriptors and correlate the keypoints, but I implemented RANSAC + all the glue code myself, because I feel like those are the most important things to implement to understand what's going on.
 And the results look pretty great! see `stitched_custom.jpg`.

+Works pretty well.
+I rewrote the README a bit but will need to rewrite it again because I changed the API / entry points / added more files.

+TBD because atm stitching all the images together produces a... less than desireable result.
+Integrated error + overwriting as opposed to blending, I guess.
+I'll investigate further.

+Iff *everything* works and I still have time, I'll add back my scuffed feature descriptor implementation.